 Native Americans recognized that longleaf forests needed fire.
 If lightning struck, they didn’t fight the fire.
-And, if lightening failed to ignite a fire, the natives helped it along.
-Call them the forest’s first land managers.
+And if lightening failed to ignite a fire, they helped it along.
+Call them the forests' first land managers.

-When Europeans arrived on the continent, they recognized that the sap laden trees could be very useful.
+When Europeans arrived on the continent, they recognized that the sap-laden longleaf pines could be very useful.
 Tap the sap and use it to waterproof wooden ships.
 Because their first use was for ships, all products derived from pine sap became known as naval stores.
 North Carolina was particularly important for naval stores.